nicohiggs/football_annotations/README.md

 ![alt text](video_listing.png)

+If you finish with no uncertain plays then make the status "complete", otherwise set the status to "uncertain plays" so that I know you are finished but need me to look over some of the plays (more on what to do when you are unsure of a play below).

 ## The .csv's

 The .csv's I need you to update are found at ...
+Download the one you need, update it as I describe below, and then save/upload it to ...

 A .csv file already exists for each video that needs to be annotated.
 For example, `2015 002 08-30-15 LAURIER D @ YORK O.csv` will already contain the fields:
 * **camera_view**: denotes if the camera is from the sideline (SL) or endzone (EZ)